La Cinémathèque Méliès: From 1961 to 2009: Locating, gathering and screening the lost films

 With those additions, the association put together a few programmes screened in Paris (at cinemas like Le Ranelagh, Le Seine, Studio 43, at Centre Georges Pompidou), in France and abroad.
 The accompanying pianists were Albert Lévy, Éric Le Guen and Jacques Pailhès.

 In 1981 the association organised at Centre culturel international de Cerisy-la-Salle (CCIC), a colloquium dedicated to Georges Méliès (and led by Madeleine Malthête-Méliès), gathering enthusiasts and French and international historians.
 The association screened the whole collection of films – 140 – several times.
-Before the symposium and on request of the Archives françaises du film of the CNC, the association catalogued all data available about Georges Méliès' films in France in Analyse catalographique des films de Georges Méliès recensés en France.
+Before the symposium and on request of the Archives françaises du film of the CNC, the association catalogued all data available about Georges Méliès's films in France in Analyse catalographique des films de Georges Méliès recensés en France.
 In addition to a thorough filmography put together by Jacques Malthête, this work examines each of the 140 films and locates their sources.
 A precious corpus of documents was then available to researchers.

 In 1982, the association published a liaison bulletin deposited at the Bibliothèque Nationale de France (BNF).

 In 1986, the association published 158 scénarios de films disparus de Georges Méliès by Jacques Malthête.
 It compiled 158 lost screenplays and enabled several researchers to identify films belonging to archives or collectors.

-In 1988, "Cinémathèque Méliès" was added to the name of the association for Méliès' contemporaries had been dying.
+In 1988, "Cinémathèque Méliès" was added to the name of the association for Méliès's contemporaries had been dying.
 It is under this denomination that the association started gaining attention from the public.

 In addition to her activities in France, Madeleine Malthête-Méliès carried on touring North and South America, Africa and Europe.
-From the 1990s onwards, Marie-Hélène Lehérissey (André Méliès' granddaughter) stood in for her and toured the Americas, Africa, Asia and Europe.
+From the 1990s onwards, Marie-Hélène Lehérissey (André Méliès's granddaughter) stood in for her and toured the Americas, Africa, Asia and Europe.
 Musicians Jacques Pailhès and Lawrence Lehérissey accompanied the screenings on piano.

 In 1996, a second Méliès colloquium took place at CCIC (led by Jacques Malthête and Michel Marie).
 The association took this opportunity to publish a supplement to the 1981 catalogue record analysis called Analyse descriptive des films de Georges Méliès rassemblés entre 1981 et 1996 par la Cinémathèque Méliès (27 films).
 167 films were then part of the collection.
 This symposium led to a collaborative project with Arte TV channel: a boxset containing a documentary by Jacques Mény and a musical screening of 15 films by Méliès with an introduction by Madeleine Malthête-Méliès and accompanied by pianist Éric Le Guen.